• Skip to primary navigation

 I add a hefty sprinkle of sea salt flakes to the bourbon glaze to amp up the bourbon flavor and cut the sweet just a tad.

-brown butter bourbon bundt cake baked
+poking holes in a brown butter bourbon bundt cake baked fresh from the oven

 Poking holes in the bottom of the cake creates tiny channels for the bourbon glaze to flow into and moisten the cake from the inside out.